interledger/interledger.github.io/docs/overview.md

 At the core of Interledger is the [Interledger Protocol (ILPv4)](https://interledger.org/rfcs/0027-interledger-protocol-4/), which is a set of rules that define how nodes should send value over the Interledger network.
 ILPv4 is a *request/response* protocol, where requests and responses are ILPv4 packets.
-Typically, a single aggregate payment from source to destination is split into multiple ILP packets.
-Each packet contains transaction information, which is private to the participating nodes.
+Typically, a single aggregate payment from source to destination is split into multiple ILPv4 packets.
+Each ILPv4 packet contains transaction information, which is private to the nodes participating in the transaction.
 ILPv4 has three packet types -  *Prepare*, *Fulfill*, and *Reject*.

 ![ILP-packets](images/ilp-packets.png)